 - Repeat lines 2 - 7.
 There will be a total of 43 circles shown after finishing the borders.

 - I repeated the final circle of the afghan to be the same colour as the starting row to bring consistency.
-Choice is yours.
+The choice is yours.

 Finish Starting Row